AlexKI123/Challenge-FinSeriesPredict/README.md

 ## Key Components

+### Exploratory Data Analysis (EDA)
+The repository includes an EDA notebook that guides the initial investigation of the financial time series data.
+This notebook covers data visualization, statistical summaries, and preliminary analysis, laying the groundwork for informed model development and hypothesis generation.

 ### Optimal Learning Rate Determination
 A Python notebook implementing a Learning Rate Finder to empirically identify the most effective learning rate for training deep learning models.
 This facilitates the selection of a learning rate that balances the convergence speed and stability of the model training process.